zencart/documentation/content/user/plugins/how_to_install_a_plugin.md

 ## Zip File Structure

-Here's the complete structure of the [Quantity Discounts](https://www.zen-cart.com/downloads.php?do=file&id=135) contribution, as an example.
+Here's the complete structure of the [Quantity Discounts](https://www.zen-cart.com/downloads.php?do=file&id=135) plugin, as an example.

 ```
 ./includes